0x6b/aws-mfa/README.md

 A Rust CLI tool for refreshing AWS session credentials using Multi-Factor Authentication (MFA).

 > [!CAUTION]
 > This tool is designed for my specific use case and may not work with your setup.
-It will delete your `~/.aws/credentials` without prior confirmation.
-Use it at your own risk, or consider using other tools like [jhandguy/aws-mfa](https://github.com/jhandguy/aws-mfa) and [eegli/mfaws](https://github.com/eegli/mfaws).
+It will delete settings in your `~/.aws/credentials` without prior confirmation.
+Use it at your own risk, or consider using other capable tools like [jhandguy/aws-mfa](https://github.com/jhandguy/aws-mfa) and [eegli/mfaws](https://github.com/eegli/mfaws).

 ## Features